-SCC and South Warwickshire NHS Foundation Trust (SWFT) have launched a new Digital Innovation Hub during a virtual ceremony which saw Secretary of State for Health and Social Care, Matt Hancock MP, formally open the facility at Stratford Hospital.
+SCC and South Warwickshire NHS Foundation Trust (SWFT) have launched a new Digital Innovation Hub during a virtual ceremony which saw Secretary of State for Health and Social Care, formally open the facility at Stratford Hospital.

 SCC, Europe’s biggest independent IT solutions provider, has partnered with the Trust, the only general acute and community provider in the West Midlands region to receive an ‘Outstanding’ rating by the Care Quality Commission (CQC), to create the Digital Innovation Hub and accelerate the digital delivery of care.
 Amid the ongoing coronavirus crisis, the hub provides clinicians with a real-world, co-creative facility that will accelerate the identification and development of digital care solutions.